devz3ro/Arc-Windows-10/README.md

 Download both arcwin10-1.2.4.ps1 & arcwin10-1.2.4.bat to the same directory.
 Right click and run arcwin10-1.2.4.bat as Administrator.

 Note: The auto updater in Arc does not work in Windows 10.
 You will need to run (from a command prompt) "taskkill /f /t /im arc.exe", and re-run arcwin10-1.2.4.bat as Administrator to update it.
+In the next release I plan on adding logic to detect if arc.exe is running and close it automatically to perform the update.

 ------------------------------------------------------------------